 The Nigerian government has made modest progress on its pledge to conduct an open and competitive bidding process for government procurement.
 The Public Procurement Act of 2007 established the Bureau of Public Procurement (BPP).
-The public procurement reforms seek to ensure that the procurement process for public projects adheres to international standards for competitive bidding.
+Public procurement reforms seek to ensure that the procurement process for public projects adheres to international standards for competitive bidding.
 The BPP acts as a clearinghouse for government contracts and monitors the implementation of projects to ensure compliance with contract terms and budgetary restrictions.
-Procurement above 50 million naira (approximately \$320,000) remains subject to review by the BPP.
-The 36 state governments have also agreed to enact the Public Procurement Act in their respective states.
+All procurement above NGN 100 million (approximately \$320,000) remains subject to review by the BPP.
+The 36 state governments also agreed to enact the Public Procurement Act in their respective states and 22 states have passed procurement legislation.